Where to Go What to See

 The old bridge of Portimão was built using leftover material from the Eiffel tower.

-Igreja de Nossa Senhora da Conceição – This is a 15th century church
+Igreja de Nossa Senhora da Conceição – This is a nice 15th century church

-Convento de São Francisco – This is a 16th century monastery
+Convento de São Francisco – a 16th century monastery

 Capela de São José – A beautiful chapel